ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-ietf-cose-tsa-tst-header-parameter.md

 [...]
 ~~~

-The contents of the `TimeStampToken` are `bstr`-wrapped and added to the protected headers bucket which is then signed alongside the original payload to obtain the Sign1 COSE object
+The contents of the `TimeStampToken` are `bstr`-wrapped and added to the protected headers bucket which is then signed alongside the original payload to obtain the `COSE_Sign1` object

 ~~~ cbor-diag
 {::include-fold example/ttc/out.diag}